Hes-Siemelink/yay/doc/Tutorial.md

 What happens here:
 1. Yay appends `.yay` and finds the file `search.yay`.
 2. `Http GET` is a Yay command that does a HTTP request.
 A command in Yay is defined by a name, in this case 'Http GET' followed by parameter data, `url` and `path`.
 By convention, commands in yay are spelled using a capital letter.
-3. The result is printed in JSON format using the `Print as JSON` command.
+3. The output of the server is printed in JSON format using the `Print as JSON` command.

 ### _Try it out!_